CumulusNetworks/DUE/README.md

 problem of setting up things to build - why have developers solve the problem again?

 2. Easy setup leads to **identical build environments** for debugging build issues.
-There is no more comparing versions of packages installed between systems because everybody is using the same environment.
+There is no more comparing versions of packages installed between systems to debug build problems because everybody is using the same environment.

 3.  **Preserve build environments.** I hate it when a software update breaks my ability to build something.
 Changes are almost always well intentioned, but mid-development is frequently not the time to tackle compatibility issues.